 - They are essential for bone health.
 Vitamin K found in leeks has some significant advantage when it comes to boosting bone health.

 - It may aid in weight loss.
 Although this is yet to be confirmed fully, leeks are said to have the ability to foster weight loss and control in guinea pigs.
-First of all, they achieve this by acting as a filler food, meaning that your guinea pig won’t overeat after ingesting leeks.
+First, they achieve this by acting as a filler food, meaning that your guinea pig won’t overeat after ingesting leeks.
 This reduces the number of calories taken into the body thus controlling weight.
-The other reason why they are an ideal weight loss plan is the fact that they are low in calories and have little to no fat.
+The other reason is they are low in calories and have little to no fat.
 Since they act as an appetite suppressant, you need to give them to your pet only a few times to avoid malnutrition.

 - It improves sight and vision.
 Lutein and zeaxanthin present in leeks are known nutrients that help with a view and image processing in our brains.
 These compounds prevent any harmful elements that can affect the eyes and destroy vision.